cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 If you see a timeout error, this is probably to do with your internet connection or the proxy node you're using.
 If you're seeing the `too many tokens` error, this means that there are more than 7 messages in the tx.
 Ledger can't sign more than 7.
 If you're seeing the `permission denied` error, this means that you're most likely not under root or the address in the config file, doesn't match the one you're using on your Ledger. make sure the addresses match and if you are seeing the permission error, simply do `sudo chmod 777 /PATH TO FOLDER` to give the user that has the keyring permission to create files in that directory.

 12) And you're done!
 You can use any of the produced hashes to check on cyber.page or just go to [your tx page](https://cyber.page/pocket) and see the transactions!

+#### CLI for Masters

+### Guru Masterclasses
+Here you are.
+A young padawan, standing proud in front of the Gods.
+What else awaits you on your journey?
+Only the Gods know... and in all honesty, they are too, unsure about your future.

+For now, this section will remain purely theoretical.
+As cyber grows, so will this section and the possibilities of how to use it.

+#### Monetezation
+How do you monetize content with cyber?
+Can a Master make use of cyber in such a way that it will help him with important things like basic income?
+Is this a loud statement?
+Possibly.
+So was Einstein's theory of relativity just a little over 100 years ago.
+Could you have understood how to monetize blockchain tech in early 2010?
+Unlikely, But!
+If you were into digital tokens, economics, game theory and tech, most likely you had some ideas, regardless of their possible implementation.
+Ther is a drastic gap between luck and an educated, based upon facts, theory.

+By now you are probably familiar with some of the mechanics of cyber.
+Later in this document, you will learn more and more about it, including its possible, endless use cases.
+You are also aware of semantics, advertisement tools on the internet and how the two are connected.
+There is more...
+There is e-commerce, there is monetization via services, etc. All this requires data, semantics, economic incentives for actions, computation and knowledge.
+Cyber provides just that.

+We cannot say for granted that you may do this or that with cyber, but we can certainly put forward an educated theory.
+If semantics is under your control and the control of everyone if users of the internet can work with decentralized instruments, rather then centralised services.
+If anyone can provide a service based on this semantics, decided how to index content, rather than trusting a blackbox intermediary... then maybe, it becomes possible to build tools, even for users, rather than just developers.

+Of course, you need developers to build the tools, however, e-commerce, SEO or other things do not require many skills to start.
+If I can influence a keyword-relevant to me at any moment to be searched, I am working with SEO.
+If this keyword is `buy second-hand chairs in Spain`, then I can see how I can use it to my advantage as a re-seller or if I work in production.
+If I can buy something right in a spark (a snippet of a search result) I will do it.
+If I can subjectively create a local oracle of data, I can use it for my own benefit (or the benefit of someone else).
+The possibilities are really endless.

+Are there many ways of monetizing the internet?
+Yes.
+They are endless.
+Apps, data, on and/or off-chain apps, consensus apps, selling, buying, etc. The beauty is that there is no 3rd party.
+There is no middle man.
+The downside is that all of the above requires time, developer adoption, user adoption and so on.
+But, this is not a downside.
+It is your early ticket to the Great Web.
+Be the builder of the web yourself.
+Create the rules.
+Make suggestions.
+Buidl.
+Hodl.
+Be a true master of your own destiny!

 ### IPFS / Cosmos & Tendermint
 A lot of the time, cyber is asked: why Cosmos?
 Or why IPFS? <br>